My “DIY Rustic Wooden Turkey for Fall” was featured on The Pioneer Woman (see pic below). To view it at The Pioneer Woman, click HERE.

 Adding the Feathers:

-Screw on the feathers, starting with the middle feather first.
+First, start with the middle feather (you should have only one feather that is cut the same on both sides).
 We placed the bottom of the middle feather approx. 3 inches down from the outer part of the circle, but you can adjust yours how you like.
+You can see Grandpa showing us the details on this below.

-After attaching the middle feather, work down until all of the feathers are attached on each side.
-The side feathers have a slanted side and a straight side so make sure to place them as shown
+Now, attach the side feathers to the back of the body, screwing two screws into the center of each feather, by working from the center out, until all of the feathers are attached on each side.
+The side feathers have a slanted side and a straight side so make sure to place them as shown below.

 Here is another example of how the feathers are supposed to lay.
 The left side is opposite from the right

-Screw the 2 wobbles onto the neck with one screw, making sure the wider end hangs down
+Screw the 2 wattles onto the neck with one screw, making sure the wider end hangs down

-My DIY Rustic Wooden Turkey for Fall can be found at these Link Parties:
+My DIY Rustic Fall Wooden Turkey can be found at these Link Parties: